VandyApps/code-golf-2016-fall/README.md

 ### Questions

-1. Write code that lists all of the years since 0 CE that have been prime and a palindrome.
+1. Write code that lists all of the years since 0 CE that have been both prime and a palindrome.
 2. Produce this ASCII art:

         |_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|_/*\_|